 Please do not bring any personal belongings to the Automotive Building.
 There will not be a secure place to leave your items.

-The processional begins promptly.
+The processional will begin promptly.
 Graduation Marshals (Blue Robes) will lead you into the Event Center.
 Graduates will enter down the center aisle.
 Graduation Marshals will direct you to your row.
 Remain standing for the National Anthem and the Invocation.
 Gentlemen, please remember to remove your cap.

 When the Vice President for Academic Affairs calls on the candidates to rise, only the first row will proceed to the stage.
 Graduation Marshals (Blue Robes) will indicate when the next row rises to move to the stage.

 When you approach the stage, hand your Name Card to the Graduation Marshal.
 When your name is called, walk across the stage to receive your diploma and a handshake from the College President, Dr. Ray Brooks.
 Your graduation picture will be taken as you receive your diploma.
 Also, shake hands with Mr. H. George Piersol, II, chairman of the PTC Area Commission and then your Academic Dean.
 Remember to move your tassel from right to left and exit the stage to return to your seat.

 After the benediction, graduates under the direction of the Graduation Marshals will exit to the outside of the Event Center.
 Do not congregate at the door, keep the line moving so that all graduates can exit the building.